revathy-manulal/squadstack-parkinglot/README.md

 ## Requirements
-The app requires a python3.
+The app requires a python3 (anything above 3.3).

 - To check the python version on your system
 ```python